celestiaorg/docs/community/modular-meetup-guide.md

      meetup group or speaking at other events before launching a new group.
 This approach will help spread the word about your planned Modular Meetup and gauge interest.
-Speakers are covered in the following section with a reference to Speaker List offered by the Modular Meetup program.
+Speakers are covered in the following section with a reference to the Speaker List offered by the Modular Meetup program.
 3. Establish connections with other user groups:
    - Forge relationships with other tech-focused meetup groups to